Skip to main content

 White Cross Offshore Windfarm

-Cobra and Flotation Energy are proud to be partners on the White Cross Offshore Windfarm.
-White Cross will be a floating windfarm and use innovative floating substructure technology that is anchored to the seabed.
-Each floating substructure will support a single wind turbine.
-The maximum capacity of the completed windfarm will be 100MW – that’s enough to power over 135,000 households.
+White Cross will use innovative floating substructure technology that is anchored to the seabed.
+There will be up to eight floating substructures with each unit supporting a turbine.
+Once operational, the nominal capacity of the windfarm will be 100 Megawatts (MW), providing enough energy to power over 135,000 households.

 • reach net zero by 2050